jonathan2266/MD5reborn/README.md

 Should be compatible with any hashin algoritm.

 ##Current state
 * When given a blank folder the program can start creating files from scratch.
-These files contain 12Million lines a word starting from "a" and its hash (currently MD5 only)
+These files contain 12Million lines a word starting from "a" and its hash (currently MD5 and AES256 only)
 * When the program is restarted it can pick up at the word it last hashed
 * Different hashing algorithms
 * Currently this program works in linux mono.
 Be carefull that line endings are diffrent so windows created files are not compatible.